 To learn more about installing the winget tool on Windows, check out its guide on Using the winget tool to install and manage applications.

-Check if Git has been installed correctly simply by checking its version.
+Check if Git has been installed correctly by checking its version.

 $ git --version

-Which should return you with the version of Git installed on your computer.
+Which should return the version of Git installed on your computer.